LyleNelson862/CS151/README.md

 the character.
 When you land on a special square, you will receive a textbox which will tell you what happens next.
 That basically sums it up.

  ## How to play
   Use the arrow keys to move along the grid, but watch out for the trap.

   Press enter to click the button when it appears

+  ## Other Notes:

+  Tile system is used to get the positions of charcters along a gridsize.
+Map size is set at the start of the game using a default constructor.
+Pop up is its own class.

 # CS151
 Final Project for Computer Science 151